jasonbisson/gcp_scc_validator/README.md

 - The [Google Cloud SDK](https://cloud.google.com/sdk/install) version 319.0.0 or later
 - [Terraform](https://www.terraform.io/downloads.html) version 0.13.6.
-- An existing project which the user has access to be used by terraform-validator.
+- An existing project and GCS Bucket to store Terraform state

 **Note:** Make sure that you use the same version of Terraform throughout this series.
 Otherwise, you might experience Terraform state snapshot lock errors.